-Do you long to have a table filled with shiny flatware, gleaming platters and candelabras?
-Concerns about upkeep, expense or use holding you back?
+Do you long to have a table filled with shiny flatware, gleaming platters, and candelabras?
+Concerns about upkeep, expense, or using your household silver holding you back?
 Check out these 7 Myths about Household Silver.

 Well, sure.
 There’s lots of expensive silver out there.
 Would I love to have the set of Tiffany sterling flatware ($4589) that I saw in an antique shop a few years ago?
 Yes, definitely.
 Do I?
 No. Or at least not yet.

 Does that matter to me?
 No. Because there are tons of gorgeous, inexpensive (even cheap, if you know where to look) pieces of silver items out there just waiting for a home where someone will love them and use them.

 Consider these trays – I’m firmly of the camp that says anything looks better if you put it on a silver tray.
 But trays are expensive!
 Some of them are, but lots of them are not.
 I bought all of these trays at consignment stores and local antique shops.
 Not one of them cost over $25 and some cost quite a bit less.
 They’re not the highest quality pieces but they look nice and do their job well.
 Over time, I may upgrade them as my budget allows but for now, they add a lot of character to my house and table for not a lot of cash.

 Myth 2 – Silver is hard to care for